dataquestio/project-walkthroughs/house_prices/README.md

 # Project Overview

 In this project, we'll predict future house prices.
 We'll use data from the Federal Reserve, along with house price data from Zillow.
-We'll merge and combine this data, then use it to train a Random Forest model.
+We'll merge and combine this data, then use it to train a random forest model.
 The model will predict if house prices will increase or decrease in the future.
-We'll measure error and improve our model with new predictors.
+We'll measure error using backtesting, then improve our model with new predictors.

+This project can be customized to predict house prices in your metro area if you live in the US.

 **Project Steps**